 Systemic Mosquito Bite Reactions

 Although rare, those with a severe allergy to mosquito bites can experience nausea, hives, vomiting, wheezing, and swelling around the lips and mouth.
 Fever, asthma, and anaphylactic shock can even occur.
 Those who may have an allergic reaction to mosquito bites should seek medical care immediately.

 Skeeter Syndrome is the name given to the severe local reaction to mosquito bites that occurs for some.
 Swelling can cause an entire limb to become twice its normal size within hours of being bitten.
 Sometimes it may take up to 48 hours after being bit by a mosquito for a serious allergic reaction to appear.

 Don’t scratch it!
 Mosquito bites can easily become infected, especially if they have been scratched open.
 Infections are caused when bacteria enter the body through an opening like a mosquito bite.
 An infected mosquito bite will likely become brighter red and swell bigger than normal.
 Infections can happen over time and are accompanied by a fever once they set in.
 Be sure to seek medical treatment if you think you have an infected mosquito bite.
 If you rip open a mosquito bite, keep it clean and covered with antibacterial ointment.

 Avoiding mosquito bites is the best way to avoid mosquito bite reactions big or small.
-Mosquito Squad of the Twin Cities is proud to offer a 100% satisfaction guarantee on our mosquito barrier treatment that reduces mosquitoes on your property by up to 90%.
+Mosquito Squad is proud to offer a 100% satisfaction guarantee on our mosquito barrier treatment that reduces mosquitoes on your property by up to 90%.
 Call today!